Beltré, Helton, Mauer and Leyland inducted into the Baseball Hall of Fame - KESQ

 The future six-time All-Star catcher spent just three years in the minors before spending all 15 years of his big league career with the Twins.

-Mauer finished his career with one Most Valuable Player award, three batting titles and is the only catcher in history with at least 2,000 hits, a .300 batting average and a .380 on-base percentage.
+Mauer finished with one Most Valuable Player award and three batting titles, and is the only catcher in history with at least 2,000 hits, a .300 batting average and a .380 on-base percentage.

 Mauer noted the emotion he felt seeing all the Minnesota fans throughout the weekend.